๐Ÿง ๐Ÿ’›

 Situation A

-They just got back his drawing from the class art contest.
-He didn't win.
+They just got their drawing back from the class art contest.
+They didn't win.

 Situation B

-They just received a note from his best friend saying he want to play together after school.
+They just received a note from their best friend saying they want to play together after school.

 Does the same expression mean something different now?